 Objective C.3 Allow for home businesses throughout Norwich to the extent that they do not affect the quality of life in their neighborhood or unduly burden community infrastructure such as roads.

-Objective C.4 Ensure that the scale or rate of commercial or industrial development in Norwich does not exceed the town’s ability to provide facilities and services, or increase costs for current taxpayers.
+Objective C.4 Ensure that the scale or rate of commercial or industrial development in Norwich does not exceed the town’s ability to provide facilities and services, infrastructure or increase costs for current taxpayers.

 Objective C.5 Recognize that creation of livable-wage jobs is a necessary component of achieving the town’s objectives related to maintaining a diverse, multi-generational population and a high-quality, affordable local school system.